pmgbergen/Finite_volume_discretization_for_poroelastic_media_with_fractures_modeled_by_contact_mechanics/readme.txt

 utils.py      Various utility functions viz.py        Module for vizualization

-In addition there are three subfolders, example_1, example_2 and example_3 with the same
-structure:
-example_*/
-    setup.py    Setup of example * in the paper listed above main.py     Run this script to run example *
+The examples are found in files
+	main_1.py,
+	main_2.py
+	main_3.py

+corresponding to the examples in the paper.
+The setups are the correspondingly named setup_*.py.

-Note that the meshsizes set in main.py is larger than the ones used in the paper to reduce the run times.
+Note that the meshsizes set in main_*.py are larger than the ones used in the paper to reduce the run times.